johnnywey/cutekitten/README.md

 node app.js
 </pre>

 Visit http://localhost:5000/200x200.jpg to see a kitten.
-There is a 95% this kitten will be cute.
+There is a 95% chance this kitten will be cute.

 The Rules
 ==========